Testing Your Model

 pd4castr test # Re-test after changes

-pd4castr publish # Ship it when the tests passNext steps
+pd4castr publish # Ship it when the tests passNext Steps

 - See Model inputs for details on configuring fetchers and static inputs.